Bible Verses for Discipline: Growing Steadfast and Shaped by Grace

 “The grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions.”– Titus 2:11-12 (ESV)

-Grace is not opposed to effort; it is opposed to earning.
+Grace works alongside effort; it isn’t something we earn.
 Grace trains us.
 It shapes daily choices so our lives reflect Christ.

 “Discipline your son, for there is hope; do not set your heart on putting him to death.”– Proverbs 19:18 (ESV)